BlanketTomcat/Gen2-Recomp-Automatic-Clock-/README.md

 # Gen2-Recomp-Automatic-Clock-
-This Mod is for the Gen2 Pokemon Recomp.
-With this mod you can skip the sequence of setting the date and time upon starting a new game, mom now gives the pokegear without the extended tutorial.
-With this mod the process of starting a new game should be a little more streamlined.
+Automatic Clock streamlines the beginning of Pokémon Gold by syncing the game's clock with your device's local date and time.
+This removes the need to manually configure the clock and makes the opening Pokégear sequence quicker and more natural, while preserving the original game's story and progression.